agnivesh13/niyantrana/PROJECT_PLAN.md

 | diabetes | 16.9% | 0.799 | 90% | 0.55 | 0.29 |
 | fatty_liver | 42.7% | 0.958 | 92% | 0.83 | 0.80 |

-**All three pitched conditions now exist.** v1 shipped fatty liver only.
+**All three pitched conditions are scored**, from one shared feature set.

 **Three findings:**